jasonmw324/Bridge-Condition-Classification/README.md

 Key parameters:
 - Number of trees: 200
 - Class weights: balanced manually to give equal weight to Poor, Fair, and Good bridges
 - Random state: 0 (for reproducibility)
+- 5-Fold Cross Validation was implemented to ensure no overfitting from the model

 A **custom threshold** of 0.05 was applied for predicting Poor bridges to increase detection sensitivity for this rare and critical class.